Native Hawaiians flock to Las Vegas for affordable living

 Hawaii residents are spending on average 42.06% of their income on rent, which is the highest of any state, according to a Forbes Home analysis.
 California ranks second, but at a much smaller proportion of income going toward rent: 28.47%.

-“There’s no Hawaii without Hawaiians,” said Honolulu City Council Chair Tommy Waters, who is Native Hawaiian.
-His five siblings have all moved to the continental U.S. “That’s just incredibly sad to me, that Hawaiians cannot afford to live in Hawaii.”
+“There’s no Hawaii without Hawaiians,” said Honolulu Council Chair Tommy Waters, who is Native Hawaiian.
+His five siblings have all moved to the mainland.
+“That’s just incredibly sad to me, that Hawaiians cannot afford to live in Hawaii.”

 Las Vegas was desirable to the Purdys because it’s a popular vacation destination for Hawaii residents, which meant family would likely visit often.
 Also, the cost of living is significantly lower.